A sharp $p$-subadditive bound for the $l_p$ Hausdorff distance from convex hull: Proofs

-It follows from Theorem \ref{characterization_thm} that $x$ belongs to a parallelogram $P$ with vertex set contained in the sumset $A+B$, and with sides of $l_p$-length at most $2d^{(l_p)}(A)$ and $2d^{(l_p)}(B)$ respectively.
-Dissect $P$ into a union of triangles $T_1$ and $T_2$ such that each triangle $T_j$ has vertex set in the sumset $A+B$, and two of the sides have $l_p$-length $2d^{(l_p)}(A)$ and $2d^{(l_p)}(B)$ respectively.
-Then $x$ belongs to a triangle $T_j$ for some fixed $j\in\{1,2\}$, and $T_j$ is either $l_p$-acute (right) or $l_p$-obtuse.
-In either case, we use Lemmas \ref{lemma_acute(right)_bound} and \ref{lemma_obtuse_bound} to compute
+Otherwise, $x$ satisfies the condition of Lemma \ref{lemma:parallelogram_reduction_K_norm}, and so $x$ is contained in a parallelogram whose vertex set is contained in $A+B$, and whose sides have $\ell_p$-length of at most $2d^{(\ell_p)}(A)$ and $2d^{(\ell_p)}(B)$.
+Dissect the parallelogram into two triangles, each of which has vertex set in $A+B$ and two of the sides have $\ell_p$-length at most $2d^{(\ell_p)}(A)$ and $2d^{(\ell_p)}(B)$.
+Let $T$ denote the triangle that contains $x$.
+Then by Lemma \ref{lemma:triangle_lemma}, we have